 Garage sales, Facebook Marketplace, Gumtree.
 That’s where most of us go to sell the things we no longer want or need.
 So, what about solar power?

 Believe it or not, there is a way you can sell the excess electricity you generate from solar panels.
-Currently, residential solar owners can only sell their excess energy to Synergy for 7 cents per unit.
+Currently, residential solar owners can only sell their excess energy to Synergy under the relevant energy buyback scheme.
 That’s until we helped open up the flood gates to allow some WA households sell their energy to each other.

 Known as peer to peer (P2P) energy sharing, this initiative was part of two collaborative trials carried out in White Gum Valley, and more recently in Fremantle with the RENeW Nexus project.